CTM Risk Management in Shipping

 Anti-Money Laundering (AML) Considerations

-• Clear transaction origin
+• Clear trade origin

-• Transparent purpose of funds
+• Transparent reason for funds

-• Alignment with port state financial policies
+• Alignment with port state cash-related policies

-The Role of Ship Agents
+The Allocation of Enthusiastic Agents

-• Ensuring lawful cash transfer
+• Ensuring an honest-to-goodness cash transfer

 • Coordinating with banks